Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 \subsection{Definition of Processes}

-The reflected diffusion \eqref{ch3:equivLawSDE} is a process whose drift depends on the local time of the diffusion at zero.
+The reflected diffusion \eqref{eq:SDE_BMID} describing BMID is a process whose drift depends on the local time of the diffusion at zero.
 Intuitively, to approximate this diffusion with a Markov process on the lattice $2^{-n}\N$ one would want the ``velocity'' to depend on the accumulated time spent at zero.
 This is modeled as a jump process whose intensity function is stochastic and depends linearly on the accumulated time the process spends at zero.
 These jump processes need to converge, as $n \to \infty$, to a process whose drift is the appropriate local time.

+In Section \ref{section:BMID} we introduced an equivalent formulation for BMID given by $(U, V)$ in \eqref{ch3:eq:EquivSys}.
+In this subsection we will describe two equivalent discrete processes that mirror the equivalence of the continuous processes described earlier; see Proposition \ref{remark:Equiv_jump_processes}.
+We do this because in order to prove the convergence result described in the introduction we actually prove the convergence result for the equivalent formulation.

-Jump processes whose intensity depends linearly on the accumulated time at zero are of the setting described by the class $\mc{C}$ in subsection \ref{Ch3:section:ClassC}.
-Consider a process $(X_n, V_n^X)$ on the lattice $2^{-n}\N \times \R$ where $v_j = 0$ for all $j \neq 0, v_0 = K2^n.$ (We may hide the dependence on $n$ for convenience.)
+Jump processes whose intensity depends linearly on the accumulated time at zero are described by the class $\mc{C}$ in subsection \ref{Ch3:section:ClassC}.
+Consider a process $(X_n, V_n^X)$ on the state space $2^{-n}\N \times \R$ where $v_j = 0$ for all $j \neq 0, v_0 = K2^n$ as given in the notation in that subsection.
+(We may hide the dependence on $n$ for convenience.)
 For an initial ``velocity'' $v \in \R$, we define The rate functions $a_{ij}: \R \to \R$ are

 where $l = V_n^X(t),$ except when $i = 0$ where we do not allow a downward transition.
 By Lemma \ref{ch3:SumDoublySPP} the jump process $X_n$ can be decomposed into a sum of independent processes, $S_n$ and $Z_n$, whose rate functions sum to that of $X_n.$ The following definition will be used throughout the paper. \begin{defn} For a process $Q(t)$ we define $M^Q(t)$ as the signed running minimum below zero of $Q$.
 That is,